diegoengelhard/Cusotmer-Order-Insight-Tracker/README.md

 *   **Backend**: A robust API and web server built with **C#** and **ASP.NET Core 8**.
 It uses an **Entity Framework Core** data layer to communicate with a **SQL Server** database.
 A **CoreWCF** service is also implemented to expose business logic, although the frontend primarily communicates via MVC controller actions.
 *   **Frontend**: A server-rendered UI using **Razor Views (.cshtml)**.
 The user interface is made interactive with **AngularJS** for handling user input and **Kendo UI** for displaying data in powerful grids.
 The layout is styled using **Bootstrap**.
 *   **Database**: The application relies on the classic **Northwind** database, which is set up manually on a local SQL Server instance.
+*   **Resilience & Fallback Strategy**: The application automatically checks the SQL Server connection at startup (with 3 retry attempts).
+If the connection fails, it **automatically falls back to CSV files** (`data/customers.csv`, `data/orders.csv`) to ensure the application remains functional even without a database.
 *   **Request Logging**: A custom **Action Filter** (`WebTrackerActionFilter`) intercepts all incoming requests and logs them to a CSV file (`data/webtracker.csv`) for auditing purposes.

 ## **Local Setup and Execution Guide**